Moses Goldsmith Building

 The Moses Goldsmith Building is a historic residence in Cincinnati, Ohio, United States.
 Built in 1900, it was originally owned by Moses Goldsmith, the president of a firm that sold notions; rather than living in the house, Goldsmith built it for investment purposes, renting it to others.

 A brick house with elements of sandstone and limestone, the Goldsmith Building has been ranked as a fine example of Renaissance Revival architecture.
 Distinctive elements of its design include prominent string courses and molding courses, plus a large loggia.

 The Goldsmith Building was erected in the Clifton neighborhood at a time when that neighborhood was expanding greatly.
 Large numbers of prosperous members of Cincinnati society built grand homes in the neighborhood, making it a highly distinctive portion of the city.
 The house did not long stay in the Goldsmith family; Moses died within a few years of its construction, and his heirs sold the property in 1912.
 After Goldsmith's time, it was converted from a single-family residence to a multi-family residence.
 In 1982, the Goldsmith Building was listed on the National Register of Historic Places, due to its historically significant architecture; key to this designation was its loggia, which is almost unknown in Cincinnati.

+A book about The Moses Goldsmith Building was written in 2022.
+It is titled Notions: The Story of Cincinnati's Moses Goldsmith Building by Lisa Govan.